theseanco/hackpact_2017/ideas.md

 - A direct sonification of harassment tweets directed against marginalised communities in tech.
 Literally aplay \*.txt - harassment as 'background noise of the internet'

 - An induction mic sonification of an abused thinkpad which is turned into messages somehow.
 Like the cry of the computer?
 Something like that.
+I dunno.

 - Absurdist small sonic and visual patterns based on Magno's Screenbashing performance